A compactification of outer space which is an absolute retract: The space is an AR, and the boundary is a -set.

 \begin{proof} We need to establish that the tree $\rho(T)$ depends continuously on $T$.
 Once this is established, continuity of $T\mapsto f_T$ follows from the construction.
-Continuity of $\pi(\rho(T))\in\overline{cv_N}$ follows from the construction and Guirardel's Reduction Lemma from \cite[Section 4]{Gui98}, see also the argument from the proof of \cite[Lemma 5.6]{Hor14-2}.
+Continuity of $\pi(\rho(T))\in\overline{cv_N}$ is obvious from the continuity of the choice of basepoints.